inovex/elements/README.md

 > The last interoperable UI library for any framework.

-This repository provides lovingly crafted components based on native Web Components as well as integration layers for the [Angular](https://github.com/angular) framework and the [React](https://github.com/facebook/react) library.
+This repository provides lovingly crafted components based on native Web Components for Angular, React, Vue or any JavaScript project.

+## Installation

+See [instructions](https://github.com/inovex/elements/tree/master/packages/storybook/src/stories/docs/framework-integration) how to integrate it into your project.

 ## Why @inovex.de/elements?